-Our South Beach Diet Review: The South Beach Diet is a popular meal-delivery weight loss program that’s low in bad carbs and high in lean protein and fiber.
+Our 2019 review: The South Beach Diet is a popular meal-delivery weight loss program that’s high in protein and low in carbs and sugar.

 1. What Is the South Beach Diet?